 So, you can improve other metrics if you want to be a successful entrepreneur, but your 'empathy' must go down a notch.
 Otherwise leaches and monsters will get you and eventually kill your business or start extorting political rents.
 This is exactly where some (not all) companies get things wrong.
 Especially after the original founders leave.
 They let nepotism and evil spread in their circles and turn to rent-seeking over value-creation.
 Corporations oftentimes become the new 'families' where even being with a major character flaw gives you an advantage compared to 'outsiders'.
 It's funny that the same corporations that broke our collectivists families apart, espouse the same sentiment of nepotism and clanism on a much higher level.

 Finally, to conclude the concept that being nice doesn’t mean being obtuse, here’s what Bill Gates said to someone we all know also for not being nice (Steve Jobs).

 When Jobs accused Gates of stealing his idea, Jobs was yelling, "I trusted you, and now you're stealing from us!" and we know yelling is not nice while this line of text aims at building ‘guilt’, which is emotional manipulation.

 I presume at this moment Bill wanted to give Steve an Oscar for his act.

 As Walter Isaacson reported in Steve Jobs' biography, Bill Gates said:

 "Well, Steve, I think there's more than one way of looking at it.
 I think it's more like we both had this rich neighbour named Xerox and I broke into his house to steal the TV set and found out that you had already stolen it."

-Bill Gates response was articulate, reasonable, playing down Steve Jobs' emotional manipulation, and nice.
+Bill Gates response was articulate, reasonable, and nice, playing down Steve Jobs' emotional manipulation.

 Being nice pays big time.
 Being obtuse doesn't.